-In case of school closing due to inclement weather, the official word can be heard on the radio station KFDI.
-The following television stations will also have official information: Channel 3 (KSNW), Channel 10 (KAKE), Channel 12 (KWCH).
+In case of school closing due to inclement weather, the following television stations will have official information: Channel 3 (KSNW), Channel 10 (KAKE), Channel 12 (KWCH).
 The message will also be posted on the school district website and parents and guardians will receive notification via School Messenger.